SciML/DiffEqDocs.jl/docs/src/getting_started.md

 plot(sol,idxs=(1,2,3))
 ```

-Note that the default plot for multi-dimensional systems is an overlay of
+Note that the default plot for multidimensional systems is an overlay of
 each timeseries.
 We can plot the timeseries of just the second component using
 the variable choices interface once more: